To the plus size mom feeling all alone – we are in this together!

 - Thank you to all of my guests!
 You can find all of their info linked above.

-- When you’re struggling, be sure to ask for help! you’re struggling.
+- When you’re a plus size mom feeling all alone, be sure to ask for help! you’re struggling.
 You can find resources for online therapists online, and here’s one resource.
 If you’re pregnant or postpartum, postpartum.net has a free 1-800-944-4773 number and a lot of great support on their website.

 - If you’re pregnant, be sure to follow the information put out by the CDC, but I also highly recommend looking at the resources Rebecca Dekker of Evidence Based Birth is sharing around pregnancy, birth, and postpartum.
 Laural Wilson is sharing helpful information for breastfeeding.